L'Oreal turns to plant-based hair dye as natural cosmetics thrive

 PARIS: L'Oreal is launching its first wholly plant-based hair dye as cosmetics companies look to win over customers who are becoming increasingly wary of chemical ingredients.

-The organic cosmetics boom has been driven by rising numbers of younger consumers rejecting chemical-based products in favor of plant-based ones.
+The organic cosmetics boom has been driven by rising numbers of younger consumers rejecting chemical-based products in favour of plant-based ones.

 The natural and organic beauty market was worth around US$11 billion worldwide in 2016, consultants Ernst & Young said, adding that it was likely to double by 2024.